Coronavirus (COVID-19) Information for Cancer Patients

 - To reduce the risk of infection, only employees of the cancer center, health system and medical center who are involved in patient care may enter our patient care facilities.
 Vendors and guests who are not accompanying patients may not enter until further notice.

-- For ongoing quality, efficiency and convenience, we are transitioning some appointments to telehealth visits.
+- For ongoing quality, efficiency and convenience, we are transitioning many appointments to telehealth visits.
+This is especially important to ensure the seamless continuation of ongoing cancer treatment.
+Contact your cancer care team to discuss continuing your care by telehealth.
 Learn more about our telehealth services.

 Patient, staff and visitor guidelines